Find Trade Colleges

 The total student population at Kirkwood Community College is 12,277, which includes 4,304 full-time undergraduates.
 The school has a student-to-faculty ratio of 18 to 1.

-Roughly 46% of students at Kirkwood Community College take out loans to pay for college.
-The average amount of student loans is $4,686 a year.
-Students should know that the student default rate at this school is 12.3% which is higher than the national average of 10.8%.
+41% of Kirkwood Community College students take out loans to afford college costs.
+The average amount of student loans is $4,669 a year.
+The school reports a student loan default rate of 2.0% which is much lower than the average rate of 10.8%!

 #4